 Where are we?

-You are sitting at your desk, looking at the network diagram with all domain controllers, probably the Exchange servers and other services you’ve built over the years with your team.
+You are sitting at your desk, looking at a network diagram with all the domain controllers, probably Exchange servers and other services you’ve built over the years with your team.

 Here comes the first question – where to start?
 What do we need to do?

-The good news is you are not the first one to have such doubts eating you out.
+The good news is that you are not the first one to have such doubts.
 Even better news – I have helped plenty of our customers with securing their migration to the cloud, so I am ready to share some lessons learned from various projects.

-Let’s then focus first on planning the steps to ensure your users with the best possible experience during this journey to the cloud.
+Let’s focus first on planning the steps to provide your users with the best possible experience during this journey to the cloud.
 And let’s make it turbulence-free!
 The ultimate goal is to have your cloud services integrated and secure, right?

 Cloud security – one way or another?